Lime Crime: Operations

-Controversy
+Controversies

 Legal action against online critics

 Lime Crime has threatened legal action against various influential bloggers who have given criticism to the brand and its products.
 These criticisms mostly revolved around the issue of repackaging wholesale pigments for a greater markup and the lack of transparency that Lime Crime provided to their customers regarding this issue.
 Due to this repackaging issue, many bloggers publicised the inconsistencies in product formulas, particularly in the colours and formulas of lipsticks, which were the same shade name.

 A beauty blogger identified as Le Gothique claimed that she was legally warned by Lime Crime in 2009.
 She claimed that the brand insisted that she delete her negative review of her Lime Crime products and instead post their provided apology verbatim.
-A similar incident occurred in 2014, when Lime Crime sued blogger, Michelle Jascynski on the basis of defamation of character and copyright infringement.
+A similar incident occurred in 2014, when Lime Crime sued blogger Michelle Jascynski on the basis of defamation of character and copyright infringement.
 Jascynski operated a blog entitled “Doe Deere Lies”, which was dedicated to exposing Lime Crime's alleged wrongdoings by providing evidence.
 This lawsuit totalled approximately US$250,000, but was later dismissed as it had no legal grounds.
 In addition to this, there are many unconfirmed claims from beauty influencers and bloggers that have stated that Lime Crime had sent them cease and desist letters.
 The brand has also been known for deleting critical or negative comments from their social media pages until late 2014, in an attempt to maintain their brand image.

 "China Doll" palette and cultural appropriation

-Lime Crime released a five-pan palette in early 2012, which sparked backlash from the makeup community due to its cultural appropriation of Chinese culture.
-The “China Doll” palette sparked outrage through both the product itself as well as the advertising campaign, which showcased a caucasian model in a Japanese kimono whilst interchangeably exploiting an aesthetic based on 1920's Chinese women.
-This perpetuated the stereotype of the ‘Lotus Blossom’ and orientalism.
-This cultural stereotype was further reiterated through the description of the palette:“Don't let her milky skin, pouty mouth and flushed cheeks fool you, underneath the poised facade, there lies a heart of a tigress”.Soon after this controversy arose, Lime Crime's founder, Doe Deere, issued an apathetic apology and justification of the "China Doll" advertising campaign on her blog.
-Nevertheless, many members of the beauty community were left feeling unfulfilled by Deere's apology, claiming that it was still culturally insensitive and ignorant as she made limited efforts to adjust the product and campaign.
+In early 2012, Lime Crime released a five-pan "China Doll" eyeshadow palette that sparked backlash from the makeup community due to its appropriation of Chinese culture.
+Consumers were displeased with the palette's advertising campaign, which showcased a caucasian model in a Japanese kimono despite the palette being based on 1920's Chinese women, believing it perpetuated the stereotype of the "Lotus Blossom" and orientalism.
+This cultural stereotype was further reiterated through the description of the palette:“Don't let her milky skin, pouty mouth and flushed cheeks fool you, underneath the poised facade, there lies a heart of a tigress”.Doe Deere issued an apology and justification of the "China Doll" advertising campaign on her blog, though many members of the beauty community felt that Deere made limited efforts to adjust the product and campaign.